commercialhaskell/stackage/README.md

 "Stable Hackage": creating a vetted set of packages from Hackage.

-__NOTE__ This repository is for package authors to get their packages into Stackage.
+__NOTE__ This repository is for package authors and maintainers to get their packages into Stackage.
 If you simply want to use Stackage as an end user, please follow the instructions on [http://www.stackage.org/](http://www.stackage.org).